pnp/PnP/Solutions/Provisioning.UX.App/readme.md

 See **Overview of site policies in SharePoint 2013** at http://technet.microsoft.com/en-US/library/jj219569(v=office.15).aspx for more information.

 Create three site policies, HBI, MBI and then LBI.
-Create an HBI Policy that mimics the below screen.
+Create an HBI Policy based on your requirements.

 ![](http://i.imgur.com/sKI5csC.png)